Canada Border Services Agency

 Service Standard

-5. Decisions concerning the classification of goods detained as suspect hate propaganda, sedition or treason must be made in a timely manner.
+5. Decisions concerning the classification of goods detained as suspect hate propaganda, sedition and treason must be made in a timely manner.
 The CBSA provides a 30-day service standard at both the determination and re-determination levels.
-This means that, in general, suspect goods must be classified within 30 days of the date of detention and that the importer must be promptly notified of the decision.
+This means that, in general, suspect goods must be classified within 30 days of the date of detention, and that the importer must be promptly notified of the decision.
 Where an importer makes a request for a re-determination of the classification, pursuant to Section 60 of the Customs Act, the decision must also be made within 30 days of the receipt of the importer's request.
 If a determination or re-determination is not rendered within the 30-day period, those specific goods should be allowed importation.
 It should be noted that the size and complexity of the shipment might have an impact on meeting the service standard.

 Determining Whether Goods are Hate Propaganda